wso2/docs-devant/en/docs/quick-start-guides/deploy-your-first-integration-as-api.md

 1. Intall WSO2 Integrator: BI extension.
 Refer [Install and Set Up WSO2 Integrator: BI](../references/install-and-setup-wso2-integrator-bi.md) for more details.
 2. Click **Develop in WSO2 Integrator: BI**.
 This will clone your integration project and open it in BI.

-## Step 3: Develop automation in WSO2 Integrator: BI
+## Step 3: Develop the integration as an API in WSO2 Integrator: BI

 Let’s build an API that calls the [https://dev-tools.wso2.com/gs/helpers/v1.0/countries](https://dev-tools.wso2.com/gs/helpers/v1.0/countries) endpoint and returns its response.